roy-t/roy-t.nl/_posts/2009-06-29-upcomming-a-pathfinding-in-2d-and-3d-code-updated.md

 The new version also incorperates 2D AND 3D worlds so you can use this class for both, I've also optimized a bunch, made everything allot more clear replaced those dodgy ints with nice structs and fixed an unseen bug.

 I hope to be able to get it online tomorrow, there's just to much to polish atm to post it right now, but I'll keep you guys updated!

+## Update: A newer, superior, version available as Nuget package can be found [here](http://roy-t.nl/2017/08/01/A-Star-Pathfinding-nuget-package.html)